d2l-ai/d2l-en/chapter_recurrent-neural-networks/sequence.md

 $$p(x_{t+1} \mid x_{t-1}) = \sum_{x_t} p(x_{t+1} \mid x_t) p(x_t \mid x_{t-1}).$$

-Going into details of dynamic programming is beyond the scope of this section, but we will introduce it at :numref:`sec_birnn` later.
+Going into details of dynamic programming is beyond the scope of this section, but we will introduce it at :numref:`sec_bi_rnn` later.
 [Control](https://en.wikipedia.org/wiki/Control_theory) and [reinforcement learning](https://en.wikipedia.org/wiki/Reinforcement_learning) algorithms use such tools extensively.

 ### Causality